 - Begin by assessing the behaviour.
 What is the degree of risk and the severity of the behaviour?
 Is it simply annoying, or would you categorize it as disruptive or even dangerous or hurtful?

 - Consider what may be the underlying cause of the behaviour.

 - Depending on the situation, you may wish to speak with the student individually, make a referral, consider disciplinary action or report the incident to the department head or dean.

 The Centre provides individual consultations, workshops, and resources on teaching and learning for graduate students, staff, and faculty.

 The OHRCM promotes a respectful working and learning environment in which individuals are treated equitably and diversity is valued.
-If you have a concern regarding harassment, discrimination, sexual violence, or conflict, we can help.
+If you have a concern regarding harassment, discrimination, sexual violence, or conflict, the OCHRCM can help.